-- IV.A.
-Fee Payment [NNOPR Subpart VI][The NNOPR provision is enforceable by NNEPA only] - 1.
-The permittee shall pay an annual permit fee in accordance with the procedures outlined below.
+IV.A.
+Fee Payment [NNOPR Subpart VI][The NNOPR provision is enforceable by NNEPA only]

+- 1. The permittee shall pay an annual permit fee in accordance with the procedures outlined below.
 [NNOPR §§ 603(A) and (B)] - a.
-The permittee shall pay the annual permit fee by July 21 of each year. - b.
-The fee payment shall be in United States currency and shall be paid by money order, bank draft, certified check, corporate check, or electronic funds transfer payable to the order of the Navajo Nation Environmental Protection Agency. - c.
+The permittee shall pay the annual permit fee by April 1 of each year. - b.
+The fee payment shall be in United States currency and shall be paid by certified check or corporate check payable to the order of the Navajo Nation Environmental Protection Agency Air Quality Control Program. - c.
 The permittee shall send the fee payment and a completed fee filing form to: